frobnitzem/psik_api/README.md

 command-line utilities on OLCF systems.

-Note that this API differs from NERSC v1.2 because it uses a Psi\_k, an implementation of the Exaworks JobSpec, to specify jobs.
+Note that this API differs from NERSC v1.2 because it uses a Psi\_k, which implements a JobSpec based on the ExaWorks job api.

 To setup and run: